Pennsylvania Authorities Are Looking For The Person Who Released Bedbugs Inside A Walmart

 And, they can be nearly impossible to get rid of.

 Resistant to most pesticides, the insects can generally only be dealt with through a specialized extermination process that costs hundreds if not thousands of dollars per infested room, and that doesn’t have a 100 percent success rate.
-Sometimes multiple visits are required to finally and completely rid a home of bedbugs.
+Sometimes, multiple visits are required to completely rid a home of bedbugs.

 Professional exterminators say that you should be making phone calls as soon as you see a bedbug.
 The longer you wait, the worse the problem will get, and the more costly it will be to deal with it.